 B.A., M.A., Wellesley College; Ph.D., Indiana University, Bloomington

 Retired from Wellesley in 1996 after 35 years teaching Introductory Biology and Genetics.
 Previously taught at Simmons College for two years.
+Please see the tribute published in the Wellesley Magazine.

 I was always interested in better ways to teach Introductory Biology, Genteics, Molecular Biology and Evolution.